Constraining the Thickness of the Galactic Halo through Cosmic-Ray Anisotropy Using the Spatial-Dependent-Propagation Model: Conclusions

-Measurements of CRs have entered a precise era thanks to the fast development of space-borne and ground-based experiments in recent years.
-Based on the new features of CR spectra, including the spectral hardening at $\rm\sim200$ GV and softenings at $\rm\sim10$ TV, together with the long-time enigma of the energy-dependent evolution of the dipole anisotropy features, an SDP framework with contributions from a local CR source was established and could explain most of these new observational facts \citep{2019JCAP...10..010L}.
+Measurements of CRs have entered a precise era, thanks to the fast development of space-borne and ground-based experiments in recent years.
+Based on the new features of CR spectra, including the spectral hardening at $\rm\sim$200~GV and softening at $\rm\sim$10 TV, together with the long-time enigma of the energy-dependent evolution of the dipole anisotropy features, an SDP framework with contributions from a local CR source was established and could explain most of these new observational facts \citep{2019JCAP...10..010L}.

-In this work, the SDP model is extended to simultaneously study the CR spectra, anisotropy of CRs, and the Sun's offset from the galactic plane for, to the best of our knowledge, the first time.
-It is found that the primary CR protons and all-particle spectra, and the dip structure of the amplitudes of the total anisotropy, can be well reproduced after considering the Sun's offset.
-The thickness of the halo increases linearly with the displacement of the Sun, so a much thicker halo is required to counteract the affected anisotropy in the proposed model.
-Recent measurements, i.e., Fermi bubbles \citep{2010ApJ...724.1044S} and large-scale X-ray bubbles \citep{2020Natur.588..227P}, support the point of a thick halo.
-Moreover, owing to the limited contribution of nearby sources, the dipole anisotropy in the PeV energy region can be used to estimate the value of $\rm D_{xx}$, thus breaking the degeneracy of $\rm D_{xx}/Z_{H}$, which is tuned by B/C ratio.
-Therefore, it is a good approach with which to constrain the halo thickness.
-However, with present observations of CR anisotropy, the proposed model shows that the solar offset prefers to be less than 19 pc.
-It is worth noting that this might be a new (model-dependent) method of constraining the solar displacement.
-It is expected that future precise measurements of the anisotropy in the energy range from $\rm \sim TeV$ to PeV by, e.g., LHAASO \citep{2019arXiv190502773B}, could give a fine determination of the thickness of the halo, and, in addition, be used to test the proposed model and constrain the Sun's vertical location.
+{To the best of our knowledge, this work is the first time that the SDP model has been extended to simultaneously study the CR spectra, anisotropy of CRs, and the solar offset from the galactic disk} .
+It was found that the primary CR protons, all particle spectra, and the dip structures of the CR anisotropy amplitude could still be well-reproduced after considering the actual solar location.
+At this moment, the thickness of the halo needs to increase linearly with the displacement of the Sun from the galactic disk because a thicker halo is required to counteract the vertical anisotropy due to the solar offset.
+Recent measurements, i.e., Fermi bubbles \citep{2010ApJ...724.1044S} and large-scale X-ray bubbles \citep{2020Natur.588..227P}, also support the point of a thick halo.
+Moreover, owing to the limited contribution of nearby sources in the PeV energy region, the anisotropy can be used to estimate the value of $ D_{xx}$, thus breaking the degeneracy of $\rm D_{xx}/Z_{H}$, which is tuned using the B/C ratio.
+Therefore, it is also a good approach to constrain the halo thickness.
+However, with present observations of CR anisotropy, our model shows that the solar offset prefers to be around 11 pc.
+It is worth noting that this might be a new (model-dependent) method of constraining the solar location.
+It is expected that future precise measurements of the anisotropy in the energy range from $\rm \sim$TeV to PeV, e.g., using LHAASO \citep{2019arXiv190502773B}, could provide a more accurate determination of the thickness of the halo, and, in addition, be used to test the proposed model and constrain the Sun's vertical location.